-Snapshot: Norwegian Cruise Line’s 14 ships are floating resorts, known for their innovative freestyle dining and multitude of eateries (Chinese noodle bar, Brazilian steakhouse, Japanese hibachi and sushi), high-quality onboard entertainment, and abundance of unique recreational options.
+Norwegian Cruise Line’s 14 ships are floating resorts, known for their innovative freestyle dining and a multitude of eateries (Chinese noodle bar, a Brazilian steakhouse, and Japanese hibachi and sushi), high-quality onboard entertainment, and an abundance of unique recreational options.
 The newest ships in the Breakaway class (Breakaway, Getaway, and Escape) feature especially fabulous water parks and fun sports options (bungee trampoline, climbing frames, ropes course).

 In 2014 and 2015, NCL launched the second Breakaway-class and first Breakaway Plus-class ships.
 The 4,000-passenger Norwegian Getaway offers weekly sailings to the Eastern Caribbean out of Miami.
 The Norwegian Escape is based year-round in Miami offering seven-night Caribbean cruises.